Blood Screening

 A complete blood count (CBC) helps veterinarians assess the health of your animal, whether they are sick or healthy.
 It involves measuring the number of cells that make up the blood, including red blood cells, white blood cells, and platelets.

 Red blood cells carry oxygen from the lungs to the rest of the body with the help of a protein called haemoglobin.
-Hematocrit measures the percentage of red blood cells in the blood; if this is too low, it may indicate anaemia.
+Hematocrit measures the percentage of red blood cells in the blood.

 White blood cells help detect and fight infection, inflammation, or certain diseases.
 Platelets are responsible for ensuring proper blood clotting.